Make a difference in your community! Peer relationships have been shown to improve mental health outcomes.

 - Understand in which circumstances each Tool works best, and be sensitive to cultural issues in implementing them.

-- Use a broad range of strategies to use with different situations and people.
+- Application of a broad range of strategies to use with different situations and people.

 - Do crisis management.